 The Benjamin A. Gilman International Scholarship is a grant program from the U.S. Department of State that enables students of limited financial means to study or intern abroad.

 The Gilman Scholarship Program is open to U.S. citizen undergraduate students who are receiving Federal Pell Grant funding at a two-year or four-year college or university and who want to apply for a credit-bearing international program of at least three weeks.

-At Lehigh, the Study Abroad Office and the Office of Fellowship Advising work together to help students apply to the program.
-In the 2017-2018 academic year, 10 Lehigh students received Gilman Scholarships.
+At Lehigh, the Study Abroad Office, the Office of Financial Aid and the Office of Fellowship Advising work together to help students apply to the program.
+In the 2019-2020 academic year, 17 Lehigh students received Gilman Scholarships.

 Contact the Office of Financial Aid.

 Notify your Financial Aid counselor that you plan to apply for the Gilman Scholarship and verify that you are currently receiving a Pell Grant.

 During your meeting, create a profile in the Gilman Scholarship application portal.